JMCPH/JMForms/README.md

 ## Contributing
+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are ``greatly appreciated``.
 1. Fork it (<https://github.com/JMCPH/JMForms/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)
 3. Commit your changes (`git commit -am 'Add some fooBar'`)